gaultier/blog/kahns_algorithm.md

 ### The algorithm

-We are finally ready to implement the algorithm:
+We are finally ready to implement the algorithm.
+It's a straigthforward, line by line, translation of the pseudo-code:

 ```js
 function topologicalSort(adjacencyMatrix) {